 Start & Finish

-Starts Cartmell (luxury tour) or St Bees and finishes in Robin Hood's Bay.
-Trains run from London Euston to St Bees and to Grange over Sands for Cartmell.
+Starts Cartmell and finishes in Robin Hood's Bay or York.
+Trains run from London Euston to Grange over Sands for Cartmell.
 For Robin's Hood Bay, Whitby is the nearest station (five miles away) with trains to London King's Cross

 Hotels